JeromeMSD/agathe/README.md

 ### Default mode

 There is three images in this repostory to test the script.
-To use them you can use the `default` mode
+To use them you can use the `default` mode.

 ```sh
 python3 agathe.py default